 I tell myself that I shouldn’t judge on such superficial things.
 But when there are so very many books to choose among, there are things that immediately make me prejudge a book as being sloppy or amateurish.
 I was tempted to put the covers up here as examples, but I’m not a fan of shaming people.

-For the most part, these things boil down to my dislike of being careless about words.
-If authors aren’t careful about these meanings, how can I trust them to use words correctly in the book itself?
+For the most part, my pet peeves boil down to my dislike of being careless about communication.
+If authors aren’t careful about these issues that directly impact the perception of their book, how can I trust them to communicate effectively in the book itself?